Single transferable vote: Transfers of surplus votes

-The transfer of surplus votes of an elected candidate may be very simply done or may be done more or less intricately, depending on the circumstances and the choice of the government or election officials.
+Various methods are used in STV systems to transfer surplus votes held by elected candidates.
+The transfer of surplus votes of an elected candidate may be very simply done or may be done more intricately, depending on the circumstances and the choice of the government or election officials.

 It can happen that a vote is set to be transferred but cannot be because it bears no subsequent preference for any remaining candidate.
 In transfers of surplus votes, any non-transferable votes are left with the elected candidate.

 If the number of transferable votes is less than the surplus, the transfer of surplus votes can be performed just as it is done in the case of transfer of votes of eliminated candidates, the only difference being that non-transferable votes remain with the elected candidate.
 They do not go to the exhausted pile.
 Transfer of the transferable votes is done in these cases simply by reference to the next usable preference on the vote.

-In cases where the number of transferable votes is more than the surplus, a more-involved method is needed in order to make the transfer proportional and to ensure that the quota left with the successful candidate is proportional as well.
+In cases where the number of transferable votes is more than the surplus, a more-involved method may be used to make the transfer proportional and to ensure that the quota left with the successful candidate is proportional as well.
 But election officials here have a choice of using simpler methods or more involved methods.

+Votes to the number of the surplus can be drawn at random from the candidate's votes.
+Choosing the votes at random from the pile means that each transfer should be mixed and will likely closely resemble the composition of the entire pile.
+(This is the system used in Cambridge, Massachusetts, city elections.)

+In the STV systems used in the Republic of Ireland (except Senate elections) and Malta, the next preference is examined and then surplus votes are transferred as whole votes in proportion to the proportions of votes marked for each of the other candidates.
+This is called the "exact method".
+Randomness may arise from the later preferences, if any, if they have to be used later.
+But if they do have to be used later, choosing the votes at random to compose each transfer means that the votes that make up each transfer should carry back-up preferences in approximately true proportion to the whole.